Skip to main content

 We encourage applicants to research the features and availability of all AED packages on offer.

-The suppliers are obligated to charge you the price quoted and enter into a customer contract with you as a condition of this grant and the procurement process they were approved under.
+The suppliers are obligated to charge you the price quoted and enter into a customer contract with you as a condition of this grant and the procurement process through which they became an approved supplier.
 Please contact the Office of Sport by email at defibs@sport.nsw.gov.au should you require assistance with a supplier concern.

 Top of page